torum/Image-viewer/README.md

 Feature: normal view, windowless view with slideshow, fullscreen view with slideshow.
 Keyboard and mouse playback control.
 Configurable with GUI and command line options.

-For those who dont't want annoying "Print This" or "Add to gallery" menus, automatic resizing, unnecessary animation menu effects.
+For those who dont't want annoying "Print This" or "Add to gallery" menus, automatic resizing, and unnecessary animation menu effects.

 Normal View